 A restricted hardship license is possible after 30 days of license suspension.
-Judge may require installation of an ignition interlock device (IID) on vehicle.
-This prevents vehicle from starting if too much alcohol is in driver’s breath.
+Judges may require installation of an ignition interlock device (IID) on vehicle.
+This prevents vehicle from starting if too much alcohol is in the driver’s breath.
 Of course, the offender pays all costs.

 A BAC over 0.15% receives more severe punishments.
 So do repeat offenses and OWIs resulting in injury or death

-All drivers have a right under the U.S. Constitution to decline submitting a chemical test.
-However, Indiana punishes those who use their right.
+All drivers have a right under the US Constitution to decline submitting a chemical test.
+But Indiana punishes those who use their right.
 It does so by suspending their driving license is for two years.
-On the other hand, failing a breath test brings only suspension for 180 days.
+On the other hand, failing a breath test brings only a suspension for 180 days.
 That’s one-half year.

-However, there is no legal penalty for refusing to take a field sobriety test.
+But there is no legal penalty for refusing to take a field sobriety test.
 These are very unreliable.
 For example, 30% of completely sober people fail them.
 That is, about one of every three people with zero alcohol (a BAC of 0.00%) can’t pass them.
 And that’s under ideal indoor conditions.

 Police love field sobriety tests.
 They often insist that the law requires taking them.
-The law does not.
+It does not.
 Or police say drivers can prove they’re innocent by taking the test.
 But drivers don’t need to prove their innocence.
 To the contrary.
-The burden of proof is on the state to prove that drivers are guilty.
+The burden of proof is on the state.
+It has to prove that drivers are guilty.

 While investigating, police can legally lie.
-So don’t be a sucker and fall for it.
+So don’t fall for it.

 Lawyers strongly urge drivers to never, ever take a field sobriety test.
 They say to politely refuse.
-And to do so as long as necessary.
+And to do so as long as needed.